-is the orbifold Euler number (note that the integral is independent of choice of Ricci-flat ALE metrics).
+and $\delta_x$ is the Dirac measure at $x$.
 The precise meaning of the above limit is the following:\\ For any sequence $\{f_i\}$ of smooth functions $f_i \in C^\infty(X_i)$ that converges to a smooth function $f_\infty$ on $X_\infty$ (the convergence is defined by the completely same manner as in (i)),

 \end{thm}